-Testicular expression of small ubiquitin-related modifier- 1 (SUMO-1) supports multiple roles in spermatogenesis: Silencing of sex chromosomes in spermatocytes, spermatid microtubule nucleation, and nuclear reshaping
+Testicular expression of small ubiquitin-related modifier- 1 (SUMO-1) supports multiple roles in spermatogenesis: Silencing of sex chromosomes in spermatocytes, spermatid microtubule nucleation, and nuclear reshaping (PDF)

 Vigodner,Margarita; Morris,Patricia L.